 The RMSE includes both systematic errors (bias) as well as random errors like standard deviation or mean area error.
-Both these types of errors are important in the verification of the NWP results.
+Both of these types of errors are important in the verification of the NWP results.

-6.1 10 meter wind speed
+a.
+10-m wind speed

-It is expected that the inclusion of radar radial velocity in the data assimilation will give a positive impact on the 10 meter wind speed.
+It is expected that the inclusion of radar radial velocity in the data assimilation will give a positive impact on the 10-m wind speed.
 And this is the case for all the experiments described above.

-Results from verification of Exp1 and Exp3 against observations are presented in Figure 6.
-This figure shows a significance test for the normalized root mean square error (RMSE) difference compared to the reference experiment with error bars showing the 90% confidence level as a function of forecast length.
+Results from verification of Exp1 and Exp3 against observations are presented in Fig. 6.
+This figure shows a significance test for the normalized root-mean-square error (RMSE) difference relative to the reference experiment, with error bars showing the 90% confidence level as a function of forecast length.